pragkhard/ReactJs-Interview-prepration/Performance Optimisation/1_ReactProfiler.md

 Once we install the React Developer Tools, we get two additional tabs in the browser dev tools: Components and Profiler.

 The Components tab allows us to see the component hierarchy tree of the entire application.
 It shows each component’s props, state, and hooks.
-It transpiles JSX into regular HTML.
 This makes debugging much easier by allowing us to trace where each component exists and how it behaves in the DOM.

 The Profiler tab provides a performance chart that shows how much time each component took to render or re-render.
 This visual representation helps us identify performance bottlenecks and optimize components accordingly.